ProprioCS/Provia.Documents/Smart Field Studio.md

 3. Improved Efficiency: The Requirements feature streamlines the order process by providing a structured and organized way to capture and manage pre-order checklist items, saving time and effort compared to manual documentation and data entry.

-4. Scalability and Adaptability: As dealers' processes evolve over time, they can easily modify and update their checklist items without requiring any customization or intervention from the Orion team, ensuring the solution remains relevant and effective for each dealer's unique needs.
+4. Scalability and Adaptability: As dealers' processes evolve over time, they can easily modify and update their checklist items without requiring any customization or intervention from the Provia team, ensuring the solution remains relevant and effective for each dealer's unique needs.

 ## Solution Type

 · Modules – extensive functionality that may include external integrations, frameworks – big stuff·

 ## User Stories

-1. As any role with the ability to view a Quote or Sales Order, I want to see a tab with the list of the dealer’s requirements for this particular order.
+1. As any role with the ability to view a Quote or Sales Order, I want to see a tab with the list of the dealer's requirements for this particular order.

-2. As any role with the ability to create/edit a Quote or Sales Order, I want to see a tab with the list of the dealer’s requirement options, organized as the dealer has set up, along with any already entered in the case of edit, and be able to enter/select any which apply to this particular order.
+2. As any role with the ability to create/edit a Quote or Sales Order, I want to see a tab with the list of the dealer's requirement options, organized as the dealer has set up, along with any already entered in the case of edit, and be able to enter/select any which apply to this particular order.

-3. As an Administrator, I want to be able to manage all the dealer’s requirement options, change their category, create new ones, order them, set their attributes, and create overrides by any of the supported criteria.
+3. As an Administrator, I want to be able to manage all the dealer's requirement options, change their category, create new ones, order them, set their attributes, and create overrides by any of the supported criteria.

-4. As a role responsible for supplying Labor/Design/PM quotes, I want to see this Quote/Order’s entered requirements in order to better provide an accurate quote.
+4. As a role responsible for supplying Labor/Design/PM quotes, I want to see this Quote/Order's entered requirements in order to better provide an accurate quote.

 ## Design

-These screen grabs are from current dealers' Connect systems, and included here as examples and to help explain - the Orion UI can be different.
+These screen grabs are from current dealers' Connect systems, and included here as examples and to help explain - the Provia UI can be different.
 These are all generated in code by the rendering function, so to change how they look we need only change CSS styles.

 One dealer's (Catalyst) default requirements on a Quote or Order, as currently configured: